singularityhub/singularity-hpc/paper/paper.md

 everything from the libraries to the underlying operating system.
-By pinning an exact version of a scientific software stack provided in a container and exposed as a set of module commands, researchers on high performance computing clusters can have more confidence in the reproducibility of their work.
+By pinning an exact version of a scientific software stack provided in a container and exposed as a set of module commands, researchers on high performance computing clusters can have more confidence in the reproducibility of their work [@Santana-Perez2015-wo, @Boettiger2014-cz, @Wandell2015-yt].
 Importantly, while interacting with a container is generally complicated as the user needs to know the command to run, Singularity Registry HPC recipes expose a set of shell aliases that are easy to understand and use for any container.
 For example, when using the `biocontainers/samtools` container via Singularity, a user might typically need to pull the container, and then manually run any one